hsummy/hsummy.github.io/_posts/2016_11_11_growth-mindset.md

 While both Mindsets can produce positive results in life, I definitely identify with the *Growth Mindset*.
-With this week's historical election, I find it quit appropriate that growth is the theme for this week.
+With this week's historical election, I find it quite appropriate that growth is the theme for this week.
 No matter what choices we make, I would rather have many choices of growth than not to be challenged at all.
 We have many choices as [Kid President has said] (https://www.facebook.com/KidPresident/videos/764957420311575/),